-- Setup email notifications: Alerts don’t help if you can’t see them, and it’s unlikely you will spend every hour of the day in the File & ServeXpress application.
-Email notifications will forward the Alert to your inbox.
-As long as you plan to check your emails, you can stay informed.
+- Setup email notifications: Alerts don’t help if you can’t see them, and it’s unlikely you will spend every hour of the day in the File & Serve application.
+This option will forward the Alert to your inbox.

 - Share the Alert: If you work with other people, chances are they need to stay informed on the case as well.
-You can share the alert with other members of your firm by selecting their account in the “Select Party” list.
+You can share the Alert with other members of your firm by selecting their account in the “Select Party” list.
 This way, you don’t need to be the sole source of information for any particular case for your entire firm; everyone can stay in the know.

 These simple features make a big difference in Alert usability and are simple to activate.
 A simple toggle and a party list are all that’s necessary: